LohithAmal/REGEX-TUTORIAL/Develop/gist-template.md

 ### OR Operator

 ### Character Classes
+- `.`: this character represent any characters that may match or not match in the regular expression.
+- `d`: this character is to match digits between 0-9.
+- `D`: this character will exclude the digit match.
+- `w` : this character will match all letters a-z and A-Z (all cases) and also digits 0-9.
+- `W`: this character will exclude all characters a-z and A-Z (all cases) and also digits 0-9.

 ### Flags
+Flags are used in Regular expressions to  affect the search behaviour.

+- `-g`: this is a global search flag that makes the regex to search all occurances matching the given pattern.

 ### Grouping and Capturing

+By grouping and capturing method regex can match character sequence as show in the example below;
+ - `()` use to group the characters as `(\.[\w!#$&_*?^{}~-]+)`, here are characters are all grouped together with `()`

 ### Bracket Expressions
+Bracket expression in regex used to macth only one out of serveral characters.
+- `[]` here in between the bracket we simply place the match we want as `[\w!#$&_*?^{}~-]` here it matches any character in the set.

 ### Greedy and Lazy Match

+- `greedy` means to match the longest string as possible where as `lazy` means shortest string as possible.

 ### Boundaries

+Boundaries in Regex to implement what is the macth to the left and right of current position.

+- `/` is an example of Regex boundaries

 ### Back-references